 You may be eligible for assistance from the NC Homeowner Assistance Fund if:

-Not necessarily.
-While your mortgage is considered current during a forbearance period, NC Homeowner Assistance Fund funds may be used to assist with the payments missed during forbearance.
-You also may be eligible if you are current on your mortgage (or don’t have a mortgage) but are at least 30 days (including any payments during a forbearance period) past due on other housing-related payments, such as homeowner’s insurance, flood insurance, mortgage insurance, homeowner’s association dues/fees or delinquent property taxes to prevent foreclosure.
+You may be eligible for just housing-related expenses if you are current on your mortgage (or don’t have a mortgage) and are at least 30 days past due on other housing-related payments, such as homeowner’s insurance, flood insurance, mortgage insurance, homeowner’s association dues/fees or delinquent property taxes to prevent foreclosure.
+Click here to view the full list of eligible expenses.

 Assistance is available for single-family homes, townhouses, condominiums, duplexes, mobile and manufactured housing.
 The property must be your principal residence and located in North Carolina.
 If you own more than one property, you can only apply for your principal residence.

-HAF funds may be used to provide assistance on a reverse mortgage, provided you have already entered into a repayment plan with your mortgage servicer and you meet all other eligibility criteria.
+NCHAF funds may be used to provide assistance on a reverse mortgage, provided you already entered into a repayment plan with your mortgage servicer, and you meet all other eligibility criteria.

 In most instances, the assistance will not need to be repaid, unless there is a false claim or fraudulent misstatements on the application.